Azure/aksArc/README.md

   * This is the Arc Resource Bridge based implementation which allows you to provision AKS hybrid clusters on premise.
 Thes clustes are always Arc enabled and managed entirely from the cloud like a cloud based AKS cluster would be.

 ## What you will find here
-This repository is offered for tracking features and issues with the AKS hybrid.
+This repository is a central place for tracking features and issues with AKS.
 This repository is monitored by the product team in order to engage with our community and discuss questions, customer scenarios, or feature requests.

 Support through issues on this repository is provided on a best-effort basis for issues that are reproducible outside of a specific cluster configuration (see Bug Guidance below).
-To receive urgent support you must file a support request through official Azure support channels as urgent support is explicitly out of scope of this repository's objectives.
+To receive urgent support you should file a support request through official Azure support channels as production and urgent support is explicitly out of scope for issues filed in this repository.

 > **IMPORTANT**: For official customer support with response-time SLAs please see [Azure Support options][1] and [AKS Support Policies][2].

 Do not file issues for AKS-Engine, Virtual-Kubelet, Azure Container Instances, or services on this repository unless it is related to that feature/service and functionality with AKS.
 For other tools, products and services see the Upstream Azure Compute projects page.

-Do not file issues for AKS, AKS-Engine, Virtual-Kubelet, Azure Container Instances, or services on this repository unless it is related to that feature/service and functionality with AKS hybrid.

 We want to hear from you!
 Respond to this short and [anonymous survey](https://aka.ms/AKSHCIPreviewSurvey) to share your thoughts with us.